Missed miscarriage

 by: Wray

 Hi Jully Evidently it was the drop in progesterone which caused the miscarriage.
 Giving you progesterone was excellent, and a very good amount too, but too late.
 I can never understand why provera is given, it's a synthetic progesterone, when the natural hormone is what you need.
-And Clomid, I don't think this should ever be used, see here, here and here.
+And Clomid, I don't think this should ever be used, see here, and here.
 PCOS is caused by oxidative stress.
 Progesterone is low and needed, but above all vitamin D is required.
 This is a potent antioxidant, and prevents oxidative stress.
 It's also vital for ovulation, a successful pregnancy and the growing foetus.
 Please have a test done.
 For more info see the Vitamin D Council, GrassrootsHealth and Birmingham Hospital websites.
 And these papers on pregnancy, here, here, here, here and here.
 These are an excellent videos to watch too, see here and here.
 You might consider taking taurine too, this amino acid is also vital for the growing foetus, see here, here and here.
 Finally we do have a page on Pregnancy, which explains it's role and how to use it.
 Take care Wray

 Click here to add your own comments

 Join in and write your own page!
 It's easy to do.
 How?
+Simply click here to return to Progesterone faq.

-Search over 3,000 pages on this site...
+Search over 8,400 pages on this site...